AyushMaji/weather_app/README.md

 # weather_app

 Use the Weather app to check the weather for your current location or in other places.
-You can view the upcoming hourly and current forecast, see severe weather information, view weather maps, receive precipitation notifications, and more.
+You can view the hourly and current forecast, see severe weather information, view weather maps, receive and more.

 ## Some ScreenShort